 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when natural gas is transported vua pipes, ships and tankers to power stations in the UK.
+Narrator text: Carbon is released when natural gas is transported via pipes, ships and tankers to power stations in the UK.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Natural gas is burned in power plants.
-[X] Button 2: Natural gas is thrown in the ocean.
-Button 3: Natural gas is transported to homes.
+Button 1: Natural gas is burned in power plants to make electricity.
+[X] Button 2: Electronic items and lights are left on standby.
+Button 3: Electricity is transported over pylons/power lines.

 Slide 6